dannersy/lessons/dom/README.md

 ## Agenda:

-- Warmup: 5 mins per problem
+- Warmup: 5 mins
 - Review
 - What is the DOM?
 - What does it mean to us and why is it useful?
 - Differences between ELEMENTS and TEXT NODES
 - Create, append & remove elements
-- Get, traverse & manipulate elements
+- Get, traverse & manipulate element
-- Select elements by id and class
-- Changing a node's properties
 - Getters VS Setters
 - AT SOME POINT, when it feels right, tie in Thurs concepts to DOM manipulation.
+- Event listeners

 ## Review/Warmup: